 To evaluate the RF performance of LP-WUS/WUR, the link level simulation is performed in this WI.
 This clause captures the simulation assumption for LP-WUS UE RF and BS RF analysis.

 6.2.2 Simulation parameters

 For RF performance analysis, the following simulation assumptions are considered.

-Table 6.2.2-1 Link level simulation assumption for FR1 LP-WUS
+Table 6.2.2-1 General Link level simulation assumption for FR1 LP-WUR